Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: INTRODUCTION

 In contrast to MPC, reinforcement learning (RL) can learn a policy that minimizes a finite-/infinite-horizon cost and has a much lower online computational burden \cite{gorges2017relations} than MPC.
 In RL, two different methodologies can be distinguished: policy search and dynamic programming \cite{busoniu2017reinforcement}.
 Policy search directly searches for an optimal policy, while dynamic programming aims to solve the Bellman equation first and then determines the policy.
 Dynamic programming has the advantage over policy search is that it reduces the policy optimization problem to a one-step look-ahead problem.
 When applied to systems with continuous state and input spaces, approximate dynamic programming (ADP), which uses sample-based methods accompanied by sophisticated function approximators, has been developed \cite{heydari2014revisiting,wei2015value}.
 In this paper, we consider approximate value iteration (VI), the most basic and direct way to solve the Bellman equation.
 Moreover, we provide comprehensive performance guarantees for stability, safety and sub-optimality of the developed ADP approach.
+In the context of RL, safety can have various definitions.
+In this paper, we specifically address safety as ensuring that the state and input of the system satisfy predefined constraints throughout the entire system's evolution after the learning process is finished.